 Just because a message fails DMARC doesn’t mean it won’t be delivered.
 This simply indicates a lack of alignment between SPF and/or DKIM checks.

-If you (the domain owner) are receiving and analyzing DMARC reports (which we’ll explain later), you’ll be able to determine how you’d like messages that fail DMARC to be handled.
-But unless you choose to enforce DMARC, the mailbox provider (MBP) won’t follow the action you outline for emails failing DMARC.
+If you, the domain owner, are receiving and analyzing DMARC reports, you’ll be able to determine how you’d like messages that fail DMARC to be handled.
+Unless you choose to enforce DMARC, the mailbox provider (MBP) won’t follow the action you outline for emails failing DMARC.

 Monitor policy: p=none

 The starter policy for DMARC is one of basic monitoring.
 Creating a record with p=none enables nothing but the ability to get visibility into DMARC results.
-You’ll receive daily reports with the information so you can determine how much of the failing mail is legitimate and how much is not.
+You’ll receive daily reports with the information so you can determine how much of the failing mail is legitimate.

-Using the monitor policy reports that are sent to the domain owner, you can understand your DMARC results and work to resolve any issues identified.
+Using the monitor policy reports that are sent to the domain owner, you can understand your DMARC results and work to resolve any issues.

-While many email marketers implement p=none and leave it at that (assuming this level of protection is adequate enough), without providing instruction to the receiving server, you don’t have any control over the handling of failed messages and you don’t provide any interference in the potential delivery of malicious mail.
+Many email marketers implement p=none and leave it at that.
+However, this triggers no action on the receiver’s side.
+And without providing instruction to the receiving server, you don’t have control over the handling of failed messages or interference in the delivery of malicious mail.
 This brings us to the next two receiver policies.

 Quarantine policy: p=quarantine

-Going one step further from p=none, you can instruct MBPs to segregate mail failing DMARC from those that don’t.
+You can instruct MBPs to segregate mail failing DMARC from those that don’t.
 This is a quarantine policy indicated by a p=quarantine in your DMARC record.
-While you have to begin your DMARC journey with p=none, p=quarantine is the next escalation activity in truly protecting your recipients from possibly harmful communication from your brand.
+While you start your DMARC journey with p=none, p=quarantine is the next escalation activity in truly protecting your recipients from harmful communications.

 Reject policy: p=reject

-If you want to provide the fullest protection DMARC can offer, you should enforce DMARC at its strictest policy level: p=reject.
-Much like it sounds, if a message from your domain fails DMARC, a p=reject policy instructs the MBP to reject the email entirely.
+If you want to provide the fullest protection DMARC can offer, enforce DMARC at its strictest policy level: p=reject.
+A p=reject policy instructs the MBP to reject the email entirely.

 This level means you’ve taken every step available to make your DMARC record work for you.
-The reject policy allows monitoring for illegitimate or harmful mail by refusing it definitively and reporting back to you on this activity every day.
+The reject policy allows monitoring for illegitimate or harmful mail by refusing it definitively and reporting back to you on this activity.

-Surprisingly, adoption of DMARC itself is relatively low, and for marketers using it, few are using it at its p=reject power.
+The adoption of DMARC itself is relatively scarce, and for marketers using it, few are using it at its full p=reject power.

 Learn more about DMARC, the value it provides, and the requirements to begin your implementation.